Know What to Do in the Event of a Plumbing Emergency

 - Shut off the water if the problem is not an issue with drains.
 You know where your shut-off valves are, right?
 It’s a good idea to be familiar with all the water shut-off valves in the house before a plumbing emergency strikes.
 If a leak is localized, you may only have to shut off a valve near the problem—a leaking appliance, for instance, or an overflowing toilet.
 Make sure all the valves are functioning properly and are clearly identified.
 If members of your household are mechanically challenged, attach a tag to the valve indicating the direction to turn to shut off the water.

 - Try to stop or slow the leak until the plumber gets there.
 If the problem is a fixture or a pipe, you may be able to slow or stop a leak with some duct tape or by tying a rag tightly around the problem.
 If it’s an appliance, clean out the traps and drains.
 Position a bucket under the leak.

 - Shut off the water heater.
 Again—be prepared!
 Know the location of the water heater breaker in your electrical panel or the shut off valve on the gas line to your water heater, depending on its power source.

 - Open outdoor faucets if you have them.
 This will drain the water pipes in your home.

 - Maintain your drains.
 Routinely check to ensure all your drains are flowing freely.

-Need an emergency plumber in Waterloo or a plumber in Cambridge?
+Need an emergency plumber in Kitchener/Waterloo, Guelph and Cambridge?
 Call us at Tiger Plumbing!
-We offer 24-hour emergency plumbing services in Waterloo.
+We offer 24-hour emergency plumbing services in Kitchener/Waterloo, Guelph and Cambridge.